telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiSelect.md

 ###  RaisePostDataChangedEvent

-Signals the RadComboBox control to notify the ASP.NET application that the state of the control has changed.
+Signals the RadMultiSelect control to notify the ASP.NET application that the state of the control has changed.

 #### Returns